Tap the text to show or hide reading controls.

 “Sibling…?”

 Do-min approached, feigning surprise, spoke in a fresh tone, and ran to the counter.
 Gyu-yeon and Naru stiffened at being called siblings.
-Gyu-yeon thought Do-min simply had poor eyesight, but Naru sensed an underlying meaning and frowned.
+Gyu-yeon thought Do-min simply had poor eyesight, but Naru sensed the underlying meaning and frowned.

 “I-I’m sorry.”